This isn't about making money, it is about planting trees!

 On the 10 year plan after 10 years, then what happens?

 It is entirely up to you.
-You'll have done your bit, but it would be great if you would continue paying a little to plant/maintain trees, it's your choice.
+You'll have done your bit, but it would be helpful if you would continue paying a little to plant, maintain & protect trees, it's your choice.

 We looked at the market place and found it cluttered with numerous figures, statistics and companies.
 We realised that trying to calculate your carbon footprint just wasted time and even put companies off.
 We've attempted to simplify the process for both businesses and consumers, and have created a top down plan that is both simple to understand and affordable.